tylerlong/swagger-modeller/README.md

 This repository is for RingCentral only, it is not a generic tool.
 We do have the plan to make it a generic tool in future releases.

+## Issues

+In order to make fax working, we have to do some hack, which makes the swagger spec invalid.
+So we have separate spec for API Explorer.

 ## todo

 1. import swagger spec